JonathanSolvesProblems/Baseball-AI-Generator/README.md

 Try it Out: [Personalized Baseball Generator](https://baseball-ai-generator.vercel.app/)

-- <strong>Note:</strong> This link may no longer be available after the winners are announced of the hackathon, due to cost constraints of the APIs
+- <strong>Note:</strong> This link may no longer be available after the winners are announced of the hackathon, due to cost constraints of the APIs.

 Submitted to Hackathon [Google Cloud x MLB(TM) Hackathon – Building with Gemini Models](https://next2025challenge.devpost.com/?ref_feature=challenge&ref_medium=your-open-hackathons&ref_content=Submissions+open)